janberges/elphmod/README.md

 ## Installation

-To install the latest version of elphmod:
+You can install the latest version of elphmod from PyPI:

     python3 -m pip install elphmod

+Or from the conda-forge channel on Anaconda Cloud:

+    conda install conda-forge::elphmod

 elphmod can optionally be run in parallel via MPI (with shared-memory support).
 Using APT and pip, you can install the corresponding dependencies as follows: